Zasavica (bog): Fungi

 150 species of fungi are widely distributed in the entire reservation, in every ecosystem (ground, trees, logs, meadows, and pastures).
 Many are edible, including rare species of morel.
 Poisonous mushrooms are rare and few, including the panther cap, death cap, and yellow-staining mushroom.

 Trees

 Although dozens of species of trees are found, the forests, which make up % of the reservation, mainly consist of narrow-leafed ash and to a lesser extent white poplar, willow, or black alder.
 Species on the alluvial slopes include pedunculate oak, European hornbeam, linden, and European Turkey oak.
 In 1962, a 1.1 km2 plantation of willow and hybrid poplars was planted.

 Invertebrate

 Plankton

 Phytoplankton is represented with 234 species and zooplankton with 220.
-Representatives of the first group are the Batrachospermnum algae, fresh water sponge (Spongilla lacustris) and fresh water jellyfish (Craspedacustra sowerbii).
+Representatives of the first group are the Batrachospermum algae, fresh water sponge (Spongilla lacustris) and fresh water jellyfish (Craspedacustra sowerbii).
 Out of the second group, 21 taxa are new and recently discovered in Serbia.